 The barony of Bothwell was granted by King David I to his godson, David Olifard, possibly as a reward for having saved the King’s life at the siege of Winchester Castle in 1141.
-When Walter Olifard died in 1242 the lands passed to the Murray family, Walter’s daughter having married Walter de Moravia in the first half of the 13th century.
+Olifard built a motte as the seat of the barony.
+When David Olifard’s grandson, Walter Olifard, died in 1242 the lands passed to the Murray family, Walter’s daughter having married Walter de Moravia in the first half of the 13th century.

-Walter de Moravia was the first of his family to use the title of Bothwell, and set about building a huge castle at Bothwell.
+Walter de Moravia was the first of his family to use the title of Bothwell, and set about building a huge castle at Bothwell around 1.9km west of the motte.
 The castle was actually planned to be around twice the size that it is today, but due to the onset of the Wars of Independence beginning in 1296 a smaller castle was constructed.

 To the north of the castle can be seen the foundations of a planned gatehouse, and to the north-east the foundations of a round tower.

 Although half its planned size, Bothwell Castle is actually a rather large structure and is dominated by a huge round donjon measuring some 20m in diameter and 30m in height, with walls around 4.6m thick.

 This tall tower consists of four storeys, each of which has one eight-sided room with arched windows.
 Above the basement level was the great hall on the first floor, above which was a secondary hall, and at the top the lord’s private chamber.

 The design of the donjon is almost identical to that of the towers of the Château de Coucy in northern France.
 In 1239 King Alexander II of Scotland married Marie de Coucy, daughter of Enguerrand III, Lord of Coucy, who had built the Château de Coucy in the 1220s.